How to crochet a flat circle

 31.4 / 5 = 6.28 stitches per round

-So according to the maths, to create a flat circle with single crochet, you would need to start with, and increase by 6.28 stitches each round.
+So according to the maths, to create a flat circle with single crochet in the specified gauge, you would need to start with, and increase by 6.28 stitches each round.

-Obviously we can only work in whole stitches so this would be rounded to 6, which aligns with our rule of thumb mentioned above (yay!)
+Obviously we can only work in whole stitches so I would round this to 6, which aligns with our rule of thumb mentioned above (yay!).

-How to crochet a flat circle with non standard stitches or stitch patterns
+Crocheting a flat circle with more complex stitch patterns

-You can use this process with any stitch type, whether it’s another basic stitch, or something more like a bobble or even more complex stitch patterns like shells.
+You can use this process with any stitch type, whether it’s another basic stitch, or something a bit different, like a bobble, or even more complex stitch patterns which use stitch multiples like shells.

 The key is knowing what your gauge measurement is.
 Then you just follow the maths.